 - Post-baccalaureate students must have completed a bachelor’s degree in a health profession discipline with a grade point average of 2.75 or above (4.0 scale) and not be currently enrolled in a graduate degree program at UWM.

-- The admission requirements of the health professional educational certificate for students enrolled in good standing in a UWM graduate health profession program are consistent with those requirements specified by the program.
+- The admission requirements of the health professional education certificate for students enrolled in good standing in a UWM graduate health profession program are consistent with those requirements specified by the program.

 Grade Point Average Requirement